 We want to bring you offers and promotions that are most relevant to your interests at particular times.
 To help us form a better, overall understanding of you as a customer, we combine your personal data for example your shopping history.
-For this purpose we also combine the data that we collect directly from you with data that we obtain from third parties to whom you have given your consent to pass that data onto us – such as Epsilon Abacus, The premier data cooperative for catalogue & multi-channel retailers, who adhere strictly to the new Data Protection Law coming into effect in May 2018.
+For this purpose, we also combine the data that we collect directly from you with data that we obtain from third parties to whom you have given your consent to pass that data onto.
+See the list of 3rd parties below

 We know how much data security matters to all our customers.
 With this in mind, we will treat your data with the utmost care and take all appropriate steps to protect it.

 We secure access to all transactional areas of our websites and apps using 'https' technology.

 We regularly monitor our system for possible vulnerabilities and attacks